Boompa Records: History

 Boompa Records was established as a music production company in September 2003 by Rob Calder and Scott L.D.
 Walker, members of the Canadian indie band The Salteens.
 The label's creation was marked with the release of The Salteens' album Let Go of Your Bad Days in the spring of 2003.

 Beginning in summer 2003, Boompa began its expansion into publicity services, music licensing, and artist management.
 As the label progressed, it further expanded into grant administration, tour management, promotions, booking, and web services.
 Boompa has organized grant administration for non-Boompa artists, including Hot Hot Heat, Destroyer, and Humans.

 Boompa was described by Canadian music critic Adrien Begrand as releasing "consistently excellent" music and as "the most fun [record label] to discover" in 2004.

 Songs by Boompa artists have been featured on Grey's Anatomy, Joan of Arcadia, Dawson's Creek, Degrassi, The L Word, Alienated, Radio Free Roscoe, and Yo Gabba Gabba!.
-Boompa artists have also been featured at POP Montreal, Canadian Music Week, South by Southwest, Halifax POP Explosion, Rifflanida, and Iceland Airwaves.
+Boompa artists have also been featured at POP Montreal, Canadian Music Week, South by Southwest, Halifax POP Explosion, Rifflandia, and Iceland Airwaves.

 Boompa's distributors were Outside Music (Canada), NAIL Distribution (USA), Lirico (Japan), and The Orchard (digital).
 Boompa has released 59 catalogues of music.
 Its website is no longer active.